segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 - Build advanced audience segments that include the rich context needed for personalization downstream.
 - Use a low code builder, enabling marketers to activate warehouse data without having to wait for data pull requests before launching campaigns to targeted audiences.

-To learn more about specific use cases you can set up with Linked Audiences, see [Linked Audiences Use Cases](/docs/engage/audiences/linked-audiences-use-cases/) topic.
+To learn more about specific use cases you can set up with Linked Audiences, see [Linked Audiences Use Cases](/docs/engage/audiences/linked-audiences-use-cases/).

 ## Prerequisites